Physiatrist Phone Consultation – March 15 2021

 Doctor Phone Consultation – 30 September 2021

-This was a phone call for me to update my GP on how things are going and how I am coping.
-I need to say I am not coping very well and appear to be in more pain than I have been.
+This was a phone call for me to update my GP on how things are going.
+I am in more pain than I have been.
 Whatever is going on has for sure gotten worse.
 There are a few days when I feel OK but they are becoming less and less.
-I am of the mind that I may be in pain for the rest of my life and that thought is unbearable.
-I also feel for my husband who is having to do more and is also restricted on where we can go and what we can do, not that we can do much or go places currently due to the pandemic.

 My GP feels she has failed me and has said that in the very many years she has been a doctor I am the only patient that has her stumped.